Your Healthy Fish Might Just Be Killing You

-One of our strong suspicions about farmed fish was confirmed this summer by researchers at The Wake Forest Baptist University Medical Center.
+One of our strong suspicions about farmed fish was confirmed by researchers at Wake Forest Baptist University Medical Center.
 They proved that farm-raised fish are unhealthy, and dangerous with long-term consumption.
 We have to applaud Wake Forest for this.
 Through a press release, the university summarized its findings of:

 "Farm-raised tilapia, one of the most highly consumed fish in America, has very low levels of beneficial omega-3 fatty acids and, perhaps worse, very high levels of omega-6 fatty acids...